TWUOnline/facilitator-guides/docs/soci101.md

 iii.
 Predictable – many work tasks are routine, repetitive & easy to learn iv.
 Control – standardized processes so that workers can easily be replaced
 - Group discussion: The Industrial Revolution and Technological advances dramatically changed people’s lives.
 After 8 weeks of Sociology_101, now do some Sociological Imagination!
 (Quan-Hasse and Tepperman, 2018, pp. 294, 296).
 What do you think the impact of the Industrial Revolution was on the working lives of those who lived through them?

 ### Unit 5: Religion Institution-Group/Brek-out rooms interactive teaching
-1. Break-out room 1-Functionalism: Emile Durkheim’s totemism = symbols used in religious rituals unite certain members of society with regard to their meaning and beliefs.
+1. Break-out room 1 to cover Functionalism: Emile Durkheim’s totemism = symbols used in religious rituals unite certain members of society with regard to their meaning and beliefs.
 - What are some religious symbols and their meaning?
 - Do you think people working in secular society should be allowed (or not) to wear religious symbols or dress?
-2. Break-out room2-Conflict Theory: Karl Marx is often quoted saying: “Religion is the opium of the people.”
+2. Break-out room2 to cover Conflict Theory: Karl Marx is often quoted saying: “Religion is the opium of the people.”
 The fuller quotation: "Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
 It is the opium of the people.”
 - What do you think Marx is saying about religion?
 How is religion used at times to control people?
 - When or where has religion greatly benefitted people?
-3. Break-out room 3-Symbolic Interactionism: These theorists view religions as filling people’s need for meaning and provides a way to understand and cope with life.
+3. Break-out room 3 to cover Symbolic Interactionism: These theorists view religions as filling people’s need for meaning and provides a way to understand and cope with life.
 - How does religion bring meaning to some people?
 - Who are religious leaders of today or in history that have been good (righteous) role models?
 Explain.
-4. Break-out room 4-Feminist Theory: Many in feminism make the charge that most religions have oppressed or discriminated against women, excluding them in religious leadership.
+4. Break-out room 4 to cover Feminist Theory: Many in feminism make the charge that most religions have oppressed or discriminated against women, excluding them in religious leadership.
 - How do you feel about women pastors, priests, mullahs, gurus, monks or rabbis?
 - Why do you think in most religions, the number of practicing women far outnumber practicing men?
 *** Remind and explain students to do Quizzes 11-13, and plan things ahead. ***